Ptujec/LaunchBar/Accordance-Actions/README.md

 **Advanced**: With "#" you can scroll to a specific book.
 For example "Moses#Acts_6:14" will return all verses with "Moses", but scroll to Acts 6:14.
 You can also choose a specific translation from a list if you press `⌘⏎` after entering your query.

-## Download
+## Download & Update

 [Click here](https://github.com/Ptujec/LaunchBar/archive/refs/heads/master.zip) to download this LaunchBar action along with all the others.
-Or [clone](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) this repository.

-## Updates

-Use [Local Action Updates](https://github.com/Ptujec/LaunchBar/tree/master/Local-Action-Updates#launchbar-action-local-action-updates) to keep track of new versions of all my actions and discover new ones at the same time.

-This action also supports [Action Updates](https://renaghan.com/launchbar/action-updates/) by Padraic Renaghan.
+Or simply use [LaunchBar Repo Updates](https://github.com/Ptujec/LaunchBar/tree/master/LB-Repo-Updates#launchbar-repo-updates-action)!
+It helps automate updating existing and installing new actions.